atharvasune/FMP-ResNet/README.md

 ## Conclusions

-  * The Hybrid Model gives comparable results to the ResNet model, with almost <b>half</b> the number of layers and parameters.
+  * The Hybrid Model gives comparable results to the ResNet model, with almost <b><u>half</b></u> the number of layers and parameters.
-  * This leads to much lesser scope of overfitting in the Hybrid Model since the number of parameters is 50 %.
+  * This leads to much lesser scope of overfitting in the Hybrid Model since the number of parameters is 50%.
   * Since the size of the model is significantly smaller, the memory consumption of the model is lesser but gives similar levels of performance.
   * For more complex models, the depth of the hybrid model can thus be increased without worrying about computation and overfitting as with regular ResNets

+## Papers

+  * <a href = "https://arxiv.org/abs/1512.03385">Deep Residual Learning for Image Recognition</a>, by Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun

+  * <a href = "https://arxiv.org/abs/1412.6071">Fractional Max-Pooling</a> by Benjamin Graham